KevinQuinonesA/DEV-TEST/README.md

 Developer Test - Product Helper
 I have done so far all of the backend part.
 I have some issues with the frontend in Angular but I can solve them.

-#Instructions
+##Instructions for instalation
 - To run server: npm run dev
 - To run web page: ng serve en src/client

-#API
+##API

-//Get all the products
+- Get all the products

 GET http://localhost:3000/api/products HTTP/1.1

-//Create a product
+- Create a product

 POST http://localhost:3000/api/products HTTP/1.1 Content-Type: application/json

-//Get a single product
+- Get a single product

 GET http://localhost:3000/api/products/5b0624a7abcb202a3af189b6 HTTP/1.1

-//Update a product
+- Update a product

 PUT http://localhost:3000/api/products/5b0624a7abcb202a3af189b6 Content-Type: application/json

-// Delete a product
+- Delete a product

 DELETE http://localhost:3000/api/products/5b0627e6edb8f82dcc1486ff

-//GET all processes of a product (Get Tickets By Product) GET http://localhost:3000/api/products/5b0624a7abcb202a3af189b6/processes
+- GET all processes of a product (Get Tickets By Product)

+GET http://localhost:3000/api/products/5b0624a7abcb202a3af189b6/processes

-//Create a process of a product (Create Ticket by Product) POST http://localhost:3000/api/products/5b0624a7abcb202a3af189b6/processes HTTP/1.1 Content-Type: application/json
+- Create a process of a product (Create Ticket by Product)

+POST http://localhost:3000/api/products/5b0624a7abcb202a3af189b6/processes HTTP/1.1 Content-Type: application/json

-FRONTEND - Not finished (70% -Integration of tickets)
+FRONTEND - Not finished (70% -Integration of tickets is missing)

 ![Ventana de producto](images/product-front.png)